earkevin11/Azure-Key-Vault-Service/README.md

 # Add an access policy to allow the application object to access the key vault
 - Select the object
 - Assign permissions

+# What is the Soft Delete Feature of Azure Key Vault?
+- Soft-delete feature will allow users to recover the key vault if it's been accidentaly deleted.
+- If a secret is deleted, it's not permanently deleted.
+Commands can be performed in PowerShell to recover.
+- If a user tries to create a secret with the same new as the deleted secret, there will be an error since it's a soft delete.
+- Commands are on #226 of Udemy
+- Purge commands are not given to an account admin.
+They have to be assigned.